-The set of nodes is split into Ni internal nodes and Nr restrained (or external) nodes, where only one external branch converges, so that Nn = Ni + Nr; thus external branches model support reactions.
+The set of nodes is split into Ni internal nodes and Nr restrained (or external) nodes, where only one external branch converges such that Nn = Ni + Nr, thus ensuring the external branches model supports the reactions.

+Figure 3.
+Plant and axonometric views of a masonry vault.

-The unknowns of the problem are represented by the coordinates of nodes and the thrusts within each branch.
-As a matter of fact only the vertical coordinate of the nodes are looked for since the horizontal coordinates are assigned by the designer by projecting the vault in the plane and defining a regular grid of points; clearly the lesser is the point distance, the better is the quality of the analysis.
+The unknowns of the problem are represented by the coordinates of the nodes and thrusts within each branch.
+In fact, only the vertical coordinates of the nodes are sought since the horizontal coordinates are assigned by the designer by projecting the vault in the plane and defining a regular grid of points.
+Clearly, the disadvantage is the point distance, while the advantage is the quality of the analysis.

-The zn coordinates of nodes and the branch values Tb are evaluated by enforcing equilibrium at internal and external nodes by two different strategies detailed separately in the sequel in the horizontal and vertical direction.
+The zn coordinates of the nodes and the branch values Tb are evaluated by enforcing an equilibrium at the internal and external nodes via two different strategies detailed separately here in terms of the horizontal and vertical direction.

 3.1 Horizontal equilibrium of nodes